contagon/handbook/handbook/33-records-and-reports.md

 All information should be protected against unauthorized access, change, destruction, or disclosure.
 Church records, reports, and backup copies of computer software programs and data should be kept in a safe place.
 Highly sensitive records, including computer printouts and electronic storage media, should be kept in a locked drawer or cabinet in the leader’s office when they are not being used.

-To protect confidential information on computers, leaders and clerks should use the password features of Church record-keeping systems.
-Passwords should be written down and kept in locked files away from the computer.
-They should be changed periodically, and they should always be changed when leaders or clerks are released.
-If members use stake and ward computers for family history work, they should not have access to membership or financial information.
+To protect confidential information on computers and other digital devices, leaders and clerks should only use their personal username and password to access Church record-keeping systems.
+Passwords should be changed periodically.
+They should never be shared with others or stored where others may see them.
+If members use Church computers for family history work, they should not have access to membership or financial information.

 Many countries have enacted data protection laws that regulate the processing of personal data, such as the information that is contained in membership records and other records that identify individuals.
 To determine the extent to which such laws govern local management of Church records or to obtain direction in specific instances, leaders may contact the Church data privacy officer at [dataprivacyofficer@ChurchofJesusChrist.org](mailto:dataprivacyofficer@churchofjesuschrist.org).